marcelagga/ARC/README.md

 Finally, implementing a hand-coded solution helped me to have better understanding of the Core Knowledge priors and how a machine would be able to interpret them.
-An example can be found in c8cbb738, in which the counts of colours of the grid used in my solution could help an AI agent to have better understanding of the environment (Numbers and Counting priors).
+An example can be found in c8cbb738, in which the counts of colours of the grid used from my solution could help an AI agent to have better understanding of the environment (Numbers and Counting priors).

 I believe that in order to have a solution with some sense of intelligence, the algorithm should be able